alelevente/pards/README.md

 # PARDS

-Here are the source codes related to the paper submitted to the IAV2022 conference, entitled as `Privacy-aware Methods for Data Sharing between Autonomous Vehicles`.
+Here are the source codes related to the paper submitted to the IAV2022 conference by Levente Alekszejenkó and Tadeusz Dobrowiecki.

 ### Todo: